-In the previous post, I presented the project, its motivation and architecture.
-Now, it’s time to start checking some implementation.
+In the previous post, I presented the project, its motivation, and architecture.
+Now, it’s time to start checking some implementations.

 - Part 2 - Strategic and Tactical Design